Ukraine military identifies soldier seen in grisly war video

 Someone off-camera is heard speaking in Russian.
 The man then says “Glory to Ukraine” and is hit by a volley of gunshots, falling into a hole in the ground, with an off-camera voice saying “Die,” followed by an expletive.

-The Associated Press could not verify the video’s authenticity nor any details about when it was recorded or the people involved.
+The Associated Press could not verify the video’s authenticity, any details about when it was recorded or anything about the people involved.

 Questions sent by the AP to the Russian military about the clip did not immediately receive a reply.